t-d-k/LibreCrypt/docs/Linux_volumes.md

 #### Hash Selection
 </A>

-Cryptoloop ("losetup") Linux volumes use the hash of the user's key as the key used for reading/writing to the encrypted volume.
+Cryptoloop ("losetup") Linux containers use the hash of the user's key as the key used for reading/writing to the encrypted container.

 <A NAME="level_4_heading_2">
 #### Cryptoloop and RIPEMD-160